AlexKlick/SalarySight/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The best way to query data is to use [Postman](https://www.postman.com/).
 If you do not have Postman installed, download it to get started.
 Open Postman to begin a query, and open a new tab to get started.
 Within the tab, change the HTTP method in the drop down menu on the upper left to `POST`.
-In the `Enter request URL` section, enter `https://salary-sight-be.herokuapp.com/graphql`.
+In the `Enter request URL` section, enter `http://localhost:3000//graphql`.
+Fire up the server locally by running `rails s` or `rails server` from the command line.

 Now we can setup a GraphQL mutation.
 Under the `URL` section, click on `Body`.
 This opens a window where text can be entered to send through the body of a request.
 Now, on the middle navbar, below `URL`, click the `GraphQL` checkbox.
 This opens a query section to enter GraphQL queries.
 Using the tables below as a reference, enter your query on the left window, and when ready, click on the blue `Send` button on the upper left part of the screen to send the request to the server.

-_For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#top">back to top</a>)</p>